dagger/dagger/core/docs/d7yxc-operator_manual.md

 1. `docker-container://<container name>` - Connect to the runner inside the given docker container.
    - Requires the docker CLI be present and usable.
 Will result in shelling out to `docker exec`.
+1. `docker-image://<container image reference>` - Start the runner in docker using the provided container image, pulling it locally if needed
+   - Requires the docker CLI be present and usable.
 1. `podman-container://<container name>` - Connect to the runner inside the given podman container.
 1. `kube-pod://<podname>?context=<context>&namespace=<namespace>&container=<container>` - Connect to the runner inside the given k8s pod.
 Query strings params like context and namespace are optional.
 1. `unix://<path to unix socket>` - Connect to the runner over the provided unix socket.